Visiting professors or researchers, and other visitors on very short stays

 Social insurance number (SIN)

-You can go to the nearest Service Canada office to request a SIN (once you have completed your mandatory quarantine, if required).
-To do so, you must make an appointment online first and bring your passport and original work permit.
+You can go to the nearest Service Canada office to request a SIN.
+We recommend that you make an appointment online first.
+You must bring your passport and original work permit.

 Health and hospitalization insurance